techieash/ASHWIN_20200529/README.md

 Http web Crawler
 # Getting Started
- Application uses sqlLite db to store the crawled data .The database will be created on the fly and stored in sqlite3 DB under
+ Application uses sqlLite db to store the crawled data .The database will be created on the fly and stored in sqlite3 DB under .recipe.db how to RUN
 ```
-.recipe.db
+1.go build main.go
+2.main.go

 ```
 # How it is done